📌 Overview

 What’s missing in Rails?

-• Batched finders like find_in_batches() don’t support filtering (WHERE clause) on non primary key columns.
+• Batched finders like find_in_batches() don’t support filtering (WHERE clause) on non-primary key columns.
 We want to specify a non-PK column, set the direction ascending or descending, and set a limit.

 Wrap Up

-Ruby on Rails has been a critical technology for Aura Frames to build with for more than a decade.
-Enhancements in the last handful of versions have been put to use by the platform, helping it reach greater levels of scale, and helping deliver a faster and more reliable experience to customers.
+Enhancements in the last handful of versions have been put to use, helping the platform reach greater levels of scale, delivering faster and more reliable experiences to customers.

 If these types of posts are interesting to you, please consider subscribing to my blog or buying my book.
 If you’re an engineer interested in working on these types of challenges, please get in touch.